 result is just a little fall to a level down.
 More often,

-it’s a one-way ticket to a lava bath.
+its a one-way ticket to a lava bath.

-Falling Blocks – Certain rooms in the palaces feature blocks of stone (the
+Falling Blocks Certain rooms in the palaces feature blocks of stone (the

 same kind you can destroy after getting the Handy Glove)